-Preparation of the Irvingia wombolu kernel extract
+Preparation of the I. wombolu kernel extract

-Fresh kernels of Irvingia wombolu were obtained from LAUTECH Teaching and Research Farm, Ogbomoso, Nigeria.
-The kernels were identified in Department of Botany, Obafemi Awolowo University, Ile-Ife.
-The kernels were dried under shade in the Laboratory and the dry kernels were pulverized using an electric grinding machine.
+Fresh kernels of I. wombolu were obtained from LAUTECH Teaching and Research Farm, Ogbomoso, Nigeria.
+The kernels were identified in the Botany Department of Obafemi Awolowo University, Ile-Ife.
+The kernels were dried under shade in the Laboratory and the dry kernels were reduced to powder by a grinding machine.
 One kilogram of the powdered kernel was soaked in 1 liter of 80% ethanol for 48 hours and then filtered.
-The filtrate was allowed to evaporate to dryness, and the dry extract (IWKE) was stored in a refrigerator at 4 ^oC as stock material for the study.
+The filtrate was allowed to evaporate to dryness, and the dry extract (IWKE) was stored in a refrigerator at 4C as stock material for the study.

-Experimental Animals
+Experimental animals

-Twenty four (24) healthy male Wistar rats weighing 140 ± 20 g were used for the study.
+Twenty four healthy male Wistar rats weighing $140\pm20g$ were used for the study.
 They were kept in cages in a well-ventilated area in the Animal House of Department of Pharmacology and Therapeutics.
-They were allowed to acclimatize for 7 days before the commencement of the study.
-The animals were allowed free access to standard feed and clean water.
-The principle of Laboratory Animal Care guidelines and procedures were followed in the study.11
+They were allowed to get acclimatized with their new environment for 7 days before the study commenced.
+The rats were allowed to freely feed on standard animal feed and clean water.